Linear growth of quantum circuit complexity: Proof of the main theorem and lemmata

 Lemma~\ref{lemma:locus}, combined with the following lemma, implies Proposition~\ref{thm:lower-bound-on-dA}.

 \begin{restatable}[Existence of a high-rank point]{lemma}{pointofhighrank} Let $T\in \mathbb{Z}_{> 0}$ denote any nonnegative integer.
-Consider any architecture $A_T$ formed from $T$ causal slices of $L$ gates each.
+Consider any architecture $A_T$ formed from $T$ $L$-gate, backwards-light-cone--containing blocks.
 The map $F^{A_{T}}$ has the greatest rank possible, $r_{\mathrm{max}} \geq T$. \end{restatable}

-\begin{proof} Without loss of generality, we assume that all $T$ causal slices have identical architectures.
+\begin{proof} Without loss of generality, we assume that all $T$ blocks have identical architectures.
 This assumption will simplify the notation below.
 We can lift the assumption by complicating the notation.

 Consider an arbitrary point $x=(U_1, U_2, \ldots,U_R)\in \mathrm{SU}(4)^{\times R}$.
 For all $x$, the contraction map $F^{A_T}$ has a derivative characterized, in the proof of Lemma~\ref{lemma:locus}, with local charts $\exp_{F^{A_T}(x)}$ and $\exp^{\times R}_x$.
-The number of gates in $A_T$ is $R=TL$.
+The number of gates in $A_T$ is $R \leq TL$.
 The map $F^{A_T}$ has an image spanned by the partial derivatives $\partial_{\lambda_{j, \alpha, \beta}} ( \exp^{-1}_{F^{A_T}(x)}\circ F^{A_T}\circ\exp^{\times R}_x) \big\lvert_{ \lambda_{j, \alpha, \beta} = 0 }$.
 Each partial derivative has the form

 (Fig.~\ref{figure:partialderivatives}). $\alpha$ and $\beta$ denote Pauli operators; each acts nontrivially on just one of the two qubits on which $U_j$ acts nontrivially.
-We implicitly pad operators with identities wherever necessary such that the operators act on the appropriate Hilbert space.
+We implicitly pad operators with identities wherever necessary, such that the operators act on the appropriate Hilbert space.

-We aim to lower-bound the greatest rank possible, $r_{\mathrm{max}}$, of the map $F^{A_T}$.
+We aim to lower-bound the greatest possible rank, $r_{\mathrm{max}}$, of the map $F^{A_T}$.
 To do so, we construct a point